Drop-in or signup?Sign up

 Freedom is OTR’s gender and sexuality social action project.

-Please note that the Freedom sessions have moved online throughout the pandemic and lockdown.
+Please note that the Freedom sessions will be both virtual and in person.
 You can sign up with the button above.
-Read more about OTR’s availability here.

 LGBTQ+ stands for lesbian, gay, bi, trans, questioning or queer and the ‘+’ includes other diverse identities such as asexual, demigender, non-binary, pansexual, to name a few.
 Freedom is open to anyone questioning their sexuality or gender and is supported by a team of friendly and knowledgeable LGBTQ+ youth workers.